Challenge

 -Clear content hierarchy

-In contrast, the websites in Taiwan mainly focus on appointment scheduling and lack useful resources.
+I compared free legal service websites in the USA and Australia, they offer clearer guidance, topic search, and multilingual support.
+In contrast, existing local sites focus on appointments scheduling with limited useful resources, revealing opportunities to reshape content structure and task flows.
 Through Analyzing the functionality and user flow of these websites, I gained valuable findings for the product.

 User Flow